Bevil Grenville: Wars of the Three Kingdoms

 The rank and file often had little choice in deciding whether to "volunteer"; Grenville, generally regarded as a benevolent landlord, threatened his tenants and employees with sanctions if they refused to sign up.
 While militia on both sides often refused to serve outside their own counties, the Cornish were particularly noted for their reluctance to serve outside Cornwall or under non-Cornish officers.
 Although regarded as some of the best infantry available to the Royalists in the West, these factors limited their usefulness.
 When Royalist commander Sir Ralph Hopton advanced on Plymouth after his victory at Braddock Down in January 1643, many of his troops refused to cross the River Tamar into Devon.

 At Stratton on 16 May 1643, Grenville led his men against Parliamentarian troops entrenched along the top of Stamford hill.
-After eight hours of fighting, the Royalists were nearly out of ammunition and a counter attack led by James Chudleigh knocked over Grenville and briefly caused his troops to waver; however, they quickly rallied and cut down their opponents using pikes and clubs.
+After eight hours of fighting, the Royalists were nearly out of ammunition and a counterattack led by James Chudleigh knocked over Grenville and briefly caused his troops to waver; however, they quickly rallied and cut down their opponents using pikes and clubs.
 Shortly after this, the Parliamentarians were in headlong flight, a victory which secured Cornwall for the Royalists.
 Their advance into Devon, then Somerset, led to the Battle of Lansdowne on 5 July, near Bath.
 Grenville led his regiment in a successful charge against Parliamentarian positions on Lansdowne Hill, then formed a defensive line and held his ground despite a series of counterattacks by the Parliamentarian cavalry.

 In the course of this, Grenville was hit in the head with a pole-axe and carried to the rectory at nearby Cold Ashton, where he died of his wounds next day.
 His friend John Trevelyan later wrote to his wife Grace that he "died an honourable death...fighting with invincible valour and loyalty for his God, his King and his Country".
 His servant Anthony Payne brought his body back to Kilkhampton, and he was buried in the parish church of St James on 26 July.